Updated 12th January 2016

 Isaiah 43:1-3a,4b “But now, O Jacob, listen to the Lord who created you.O Israel, the one who formed you says,“Do not be afraid, for I have ransomed you.
 I have called you by name; you are mine.
 When you go through deep waters, I will be with you.
 When you go through rivers of difficulty, you will not drown.
 When you walk through the fire of oppression, you will not be burned up; the flames will not consume you.
 For I am the Lord, your God, the Holy One of Israel, your Saviour…you are precious to me.
 You are honoured, and I love you.”

 There are times when we are encouraged and see Gods hand of intervention.
-When going in for the seventh operation I was told that I was half way up a long motorway to recovery and would require several more operations.
+When going in for the sixth operation I was told immediately before the operation that I was half way up a long motorway to recovery and would require several more operations.
 An MRI was to be arranged to plan the next step and possibly a temporary stoma.
 I came out of the operation to be told an amazing change had taken place and that I would not require any further operations and was discharged six weeks latter – That’s what God can do.
 Thank you Jesus!)

 Faith is not denying reality.
 It’s not pretending the sickness or problem doesn’t exist.
 Faith is not saying, “I have no pain” when you have.
 It’s not saying, “I don’t have symptoms” when you do.
 That’s not faith; it’s sham!
 Faith is facing reality without being disheartened by knowing God is bigger than the issue.